How Functional Medicine Optimizes Nutrition to Heal

-Your Greatest Tool
+Your Diet Is Your Greatest Tool

 In the west, few topics are as contentious as dietary preferences.
 People have strong beliefs on what they should eat, what makes a person healthy, and even the ethics of food in general.